Justin Constantine defied the odds when he made it home from Iraq.

 He credits the Marines and corpsman in the field with saving his life.
 They put him back in a vehicle and drove 70 mph though terrain laden with improvised explosive devices to get him to an aid station, where they operated on him.
 Within days he was moved to Germany and from there to the Walter Reed National Military Medical Center in Bethesda, Maryland.

-He's had about two dozen surgeries to reconstruct his face, including one that lasted close to a day.
+He's had about two dozen surgeries to reconstruct his face, including one that lasted close to a day long.
 His head swelled to the size of a basketball and he wouldn't go out in public for months.
 He went to counseling for post-traumatic stress for more than a year until he said his "dark days" came less and less.

 Q. You are recommending that people approaching wounded vets remember five things.
 Tell us about that.